 - The rear-facing position is safest and many manufacturers are now making car seats that fit heavier and taller children.

-Use after child grows out of rear-facing seat to at least 18 kg (40 lbs).
+Use after child grows out of rear-facing seat and weighs at least 10 kg (22 lbs).

 - Then either purchase another forward-facing seat designed for larger children or move to a booster seat.